ibmresilient/resilient-community-apps/fn_rest_api/data/pb_rest_api_pb.md

 #
 # REUSABILITY
 # -----------
-# Multiple endpoints can be called from within a playbook.
-Simply duplicate this function
+# The function can be reused to make multiple requests to an endpoint or even access
+# multiple endpoints.
+This can be achieved by simply modifying the pre-processing script
-# and modify the pre-processing script as per the endpoint, and the request to be made.
+# as per the request and the endpoint.
 #
 #
 # """